Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-accounts.md

 Other than the extension and the default UI, AXIASolar and AXIALunar addresses can also be created with the [Subkey tool](https://github.com/axia-tech/substrate/tree/master/bin/utils/subkey).
 Subkey is intended for users comfortable with using the command line and can seem intimidating, but is quite approachable.
 Follow the instructions in the [Subkey documentation](https://substrate.dev/docs/en/knowledgebase/integrate/subkey).
 When used properly, Subkey is the **most secure** available method of creating an account.

-There is also the very secure [Parity Signer](https://www.parity.io/signer/) but it currently only supports AXIALunar addresses, not AXIASolar or generic Substrate.
+There is also the very secure [Axia Signer](https://www.axia.io/signer/) but it currently only supports AXIALunar addresses, not AXIASolar or generic Substrate.

 Alternatively, you might find some wallets on the [Polkaproject.com page](http://www.polkaproject.com/) but bear in mind that these are **unaudited** and not officially affiliated with AXIACoin Foundation or the AXIASolar project unless otherwise stated.